Vizzuality/heco-invest/backend/README.md

 If you want to debug rails app, running it through foreman could be not the best idea.
 In that case you can run css and js bundling using foreman `bin/watch` and the server in the standard way in a separate terminal tab.

+### Run background jobs

+We use `cloudtasker` gem to schedule ad-hoc background jobs.
+In development, you need `redis-server` running and a `cloudtasker` process.

 ### Run the tests

 `bundle exec rspec`